 The worst part about being sick at the same time?
 Owning a 5-month-old German Shepherd puppy with endless energy.
 Homie wanted to go outside and play while Kieran and I struggled to get off the couch.
 Homie doesn’t play the sick card, she looked at us like, suck it up germ bags, we either burn off my energy outside or I’m going to tear up your house.
 We begrudgingly took turns playing with Homie in the backyard or taking her for a walk.
 Homie’s worth it though, she’s awesome.

-When we weren’t playing with our dog, we napped, sipped tea, and bing watched Westworld.
+When we weren’t playing with our dog, we napped, sipped tea, and binge-watched Westworld.
 Holy shit, Westworld #amirite?
 We had to eat, so I finally summoned the energy to roll off the couch and make us some sandwiches.
 Kieran and I spent 3 days slurping down soup and eating crackers, we were getting hangry.
 I needed to produce a hearty recipe that would fill our grumbling stomachs.
 I also needed to make a recipe that was easy because I lacked the energy to make anything else.
-Double Decker Honey Basil Grilled Cheese Sandwiches were the result.
+Double Decker Honey-Basil Grilled Cheese Sandwiches were the result.
 And the verdict is in folks, the results were amazing.